 - 2017 – Labour/Green/NZFirst coalition government elected on the understanding that it would implement the Zero Carbon Act.

 The timeframe was brief, but the process was open and public.
 This did not come out of the blue to anyone who was paying attention.

 2. Carbon Emissions will go up

 Let’s recognise for a start that this is counter-intuitive.
 This statement is repeated in so many places without clarification its a wonder the laws of physics aren’t changing around it.
 Burning fossil fuels makes emissions go up.
 That observation has not changed.

-It points out that a discovery of gas in the South Island would result in a cheap alternative to coal for users there, in particular the milk drying operations which consume most of the supply.
+It points out that discovery of gas in the South Island would result in a cheap alternative to coal for users there, in particular, the milk drying operations which consume most of the supply.

 It also points out that most of the gas extracted in New Zealand feeds the SouthEast Asian market.
 If there are no new discoveries here, resulting in a drying up of gas exports, those markets will need to look elsewhere for feedstock.
 Assuming the oil industry failed to come up with gas elsewhere (and remembering that its already too risky to burn 80% of discovered gas, oil and coal), they may choose to use coal instead.